rjfarmer/py2f/README.md

 otherwise pass the name of the python object as a string.

-Can also pass 1d int or double arrays to the set function, note we pass the pointer, so be careful that after deallocating the array, you dont try and use it in python.
+Can also pass an array of upto 5d of ints or doubles to the set function, note we pass a pointer tp the array, thus if the array ceases to exists (delalocate, exits functions etc) you can't then use it in python.

 ## Get a variable